Residency, Establishment of for Tuition Purposes

 This policy item applies to:

-Students enrolled at University campuses are considered New York State residents if they have established their domicile in New York State.
+Students enrolled at University campuses are considered New York State residents if they have established their domicile in New York State one year immediately preceding the date of registration at the respective campus.
+The term “registration” is defined by individual campuses and will vary among the 29 state-operated institutions.
 A domicile is a fixed, permanent home to which an individual intends to return whenever absent.
-Determination of a student’s domicile will be based on the factors set forth in section III.
+Determination of a student’s domicile will be based on the factors set forth in Section III.

-Emancipated individuals who have maintained their domicile in New York State for a period of at least twelve months prior to registration shall be considered New York State residents.
+Financially independent students who have maintained their domicile in New York State for a period of at least twelve months prior to registration shall be considered New York State residents (See Section III(C) for financially dependent students with out-of-state parents or guardians).
 Persons who have been physically present in New York State for at least twelve months but have maintained a fixed, permanent and principal residence outside of New York State shall not be considered New York State residents.

-Emancipated individuals who have maintained their domicile in New York State for a period of less than twelve months prior to registration shall be presumed to be out-of-state residents.
+Financially independent individuals who have maintained their domicile in New York State for a period of less than twelve months prior to registration shall be presumed to be out-of-state residents (See Section III(C) for financially dependent students with out-of-state parents or guardians).
 These individuals may challenge this presumption by presenting sufficient evidence to prove that they have made New York State their fixed, permanent and principal home.
-(See section III.B, below)
+(See Section III(B) below)

 The initial determination of residency status should be based on the information provided by the student during the admissions process.
-For this reason, the University Common Application Services Center’s (“ASC”) undergraduate application for admission includes a description of residence as follows: "If your principal or permanent home has not been in New York State for a 12-month period immediately prior to the date you intend to enroll, you will be considered an out-of-state student for tuition purposes.
-Please note that if you are financially dependent and your custodial parent lives in a state other than New York State, you will be considered a resident of that state."
+For this reason, SUNY’s Application Services Center the (“ASC”) undergraduate application for admission includes a description of residence as follows: "If your principal or permanent home has not been in New York State for a 12-month period immediately prior to the date you intend to enroll, you will be considered an out-of-state student for tuition purposes."
 To promote consistency, all other application forms (graduate, professional, or any other non-ASC) should be revised to include this definition.
 In addition, all application forms should solicit information relative to a student's principal or permanent home for the previous twelve-month period.

 Each campus shall establish an on-campus procedure for the appeal of residency determinations.
-At least one copy of the appeals process must be filed with the campus admissions office for student accessibility purposes.
-Other copies may be filed with the campus office responsible for administering the residency policy.
+The procedure for appeals must be published on the campus’ website.
 All decisions rendered by the campus appeals officer or board shall be final.